 How Does 33” Tires Affect Fuel Economy on the Silverado

 Increased unsprung weight is the quickest way to increase fuel consumption.
 The heavier tires directly affect the consumption since it’s below the suspension and means the engine and drivetrain is required to work harder to move the heavier wheels along.
 This is especially true when pulling off.

 How Does 33” Tires Affect Performance on the Silverado

 You will feel a slightly more sluggish performance on pull off however once the momentum picks up it fades off.
-The heavier tires increases the breaking distance slightly too, so you’ll need to compensate for these increases by adjusting your driving style slightly.
+The heavier tires increase the breaking distance slightly too, so you’ll need to compensate for these increases by adjusting your driving style slightly.
 It’s not a major difference, but it is there if you know your truck well.
 This is especially true with trucks that have lower torque figures.
-Toyota Tacoma’s are especially susceptible to this which can read about here.
+Toyota Tacoma’s are especially susceptible to this which can be read about here.

 Loss of torque can be felt on the wheels when doing extreme off-road obstacles or when climbing out very steep inclines.
 The engine needs to work harder to get the same result.
 It’s not nearly as bad as 35-inch tires though.
-The 2” of extra ground clearance under the vehicle comes in handy when off road.
+The 2” of extra ground clearance under the vehicle comes in handy when off-road.
 The taller tire makes a noticeable difference.

 Which offset works on a Silverado

 The -6 offset works perfectly with the 33” tires since there is some minor poke.
 It also offers improves backspacing and interior wheel arch clearance at full lock.
 There is no touching of control arms or leaf springs or any other clearance issues.
 No rubbing at full lock either.
 33” with a -6 offset is the most hassle-free tire and rim combo option.